LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 Search Operators
 ----------------

-By default FileMaker performs a “begins with” search for each field in a query.
+By default FileMaker performs a "begins with" search for each field in a query.
 In FileMaker Server each field can only be specified one time within each search query.
 See the information about FileMaker search symbols below for strategies to perform complex queries in FileMaker Server.